-3. Confirm HDFS (Hadoop Distributed File System) access from the command line.
+- 3. Confirm HDFS (Hadoop Distributed File System) access from the command line. - a.

-a.
 Go back to the terminal window that is connected to the sandbox Docker container (reopen and reconnect if necessary) and switch users so that you can run HDFS administrative commands.

-su hdfs [root@sandbox ~]# su hdfs [hdfs@sandbox root]# h To verify HDES connectivity, run the hdfs dfsadmin -report command.
-Verify that it b.
+su hdfs

+'''

+[root@sandbox ~]# su hdfs

+[hdfs@sandbox root]#

+'''

+b.
 To verify HDFS connectivity, run the hdfs dfsadmin -report command.
 Verify that it provides output similar to the screenshot provided.